-Debate on police use of force exposes two starkly different realities
+Policing debate exposes raw racial divides: ‘We don’t have all the same experiences.’

 Each amendment failed.

 While Republicans argued that the bill went too far, at least one Democrat — Del.
-Gabriel Acevero (D-Montgomery) protested that it doesn’t go far enough.
+Gabriel Acevero (D-Montgomery) protested that it does not go far enough.

 He introduced amendments to allow local jurisdictions to have community oversight over disciplining police, require the attorney general to gather information about ties to white nationalism and policing and remove school resource officers from public schools.

-Each of Acevero’s amendments was backed by the Maryland Coalition for Justice & Police Accountability, a group of 90 organizations that has been calling for police accountability and transparency.
+Each of Acevero’s amendments was backed by the Maryland Coalition for Justice and Police Accountability, a group of 90 organizations that has been calling for police accountability and transparency.

 They failed as well.